 We are a Royal College of Veterinary Surgeons (RCVS) approved equine hospital.

-The standing equine MRI scanner is a low field (0.27 Tesla) scanner.
-Horses are scanned standing under sedation.
-The front shoes (or the hind shoes if the hind legs are being scanned) need to be removed prior to the scan.
-The entire scanning procedure takes between 2 and 4 hours, depending on the area being scanned and the temperament of the horse, however, in some complicated cases, the procedure may take even longer than this.
+The standing equine MRI scanner uses low magnetic field (0.27 Tesla) technology and horses are scanned standing under sedation.
+Both front and / or hind shoes (depending on the affected limbs) need to be removed prior to undertaking the procedure.
+The entire scanning process (from preparation to scanning) usually takes between 3 and 5 hours, depending on the area being scanned and the temperament of the horse.
+However, in some complicated cases, the procedure may take even longer than this.
 As far as it is known, the procedure is perfectly safe and it does not involve exposure to any form of ionising radiation.

 MRI allows evaluation of both bone and soft tissues at the same time.
 The technique has specific indications for the evaluation of certain types of lameness.
-However, the area being scanned must be localised (usually by means of nerve blocks) prior to the procedure taking place.
+In most cases the area being scanned must be accurately localised by means of nerve blocks, prior to the procedure taking place as scanning even a small region (eg the feet) will take several hours.

 One of the most useful indications for standing MRI is in the evaluation of horses with lameness originating in the foot.
-Our experience has shown that many horses with chronic foot lameness affecting either one or both front feet, have a variety of concurrent soft tissue injuries.
-These particular injuries cannot be accurately diagnosed using more conventional techniques.
-MRI has also proven to be very accurate in diagnosing many bone diseases (including early navicular disease and pedal bone diseases) that are difficult or impossible to diagnose in any other way.
+Our experience has shown that many horses with chronic foot lameness have a variety of concurrent soft tissue injuries.
+These particular injuries cannot be accurately diagnosed using more conventional techniques (X-ray or ultrasound).
+MRI has also proven to be very accurate in diagnosing some bone diseases which can be difficult or impossible to diagnose in any other way.

 MRI also has many applications in evaluating other diseases in the lower legs and our knowledge concerning its value is expanding all the time.